 Our message to the non-voters

-In a series of posts over the next few weeks, we’ll explain why you should vote.
+Before the next election, we’ll do our best to explain why you should vote.
 We’ll show you how easy it is to use a postal vote without even leaving your house and we’ll remind you of how much of your hard earned money you are giving to the council and just what they are supposed to be doing with it.
 Above all, we’ll explain why this matters to you and to the kids of the town.

 It’s easy to blame the UK’s archaic ‘first past the post’ electoral system but the real villain of this piece is the fact that most of the population of Havant Borough can’t be bothered to vote.